cstuartroe/MyFleetSheetsAPI/README.md

 # Introducing the Fleet Sheets API!

-We at [Fleet Sheets](https://www.myfleetsheets.com/) are rolling out a set of API wrappers for several programming languages, including C++, Java, Python, Javascript (client-side and Node.js), and PHP.
+We at [Fleet Sheets](https://www.myfleetsheets.com/) are rolling out a set of API wrappers for several programming languages, including C++, Java, Python, Javascript (client-side and Node.js), Ruby, and PHP.
 These will enable you to easily access the Fleet Sheets API in your programming language of choice, and each wrapper exposes two different methods of use:

  * A command-line interface